buster92/exposure-btc-methodology/README.md

-# Exposure BTC Methodology

-Exposure BTC is a quantitative Bitcoin exposure model focused on **risk control**, **regime awareness**, and **drawdown reduction**.

-It is **not** a price prediction product and it is **not** built around hype, headlines, or permanent full exposure.

-The core idea is simple:

-> Price can keep going up while risk rises underneath.

-Most investors interpret price strength as confirmation.
-Exposure BTC treats market conditions differently.
-It evaluates whether the environment is still structurally favorable for exposure or whether underlying risk is expanding.

-## What the methodology evaluates

-The framework combines three core components:

-1. **Trend structure**
-   - Moving-average alignment
-   - Directional persistence
-   - Distance from long-term structure

-2. **Volatility regime**
-   - Compression vs expansion
-   - Stability vs disorder
-   - Whether volatility is confirming or warning

-3. **Risk / drawdown pressure**
-   - Historical behavior under similar conditions
-   - Structural deterioration before obvious price damage
-   - Probability that current upside is fragile rather than healthy

-## What the model outputs

-The full internal model is private, but the public methodology is centered on three high-level outputs:

-- **Regime classification**: favorable, neutral, or high risk
-- **Risk level**: low, medium, or high
-- **Exposure quality**: whether conditions support disciplined exposure or demand caution

-## Why this exists

-Buy-and-hold assumes all market conditions are equal.

-They are not.

-Exposure BTC exists to separate:
-- periods where upside is supported by structure
-- periods where investors confuse movement with opportunity

-## Validation philosophy

-The framework is designed around **walk-forward thinking**, not static hindsight storytelling.

-Public validation claims are framed around:
-- regime detection
-- risk control
-- drawdown reduction
-- comparison against passive always-exposed behavior

-## Key principles

-- Exposure is not the same as conviction
-- Volatility expansion can increase risk even during price strength
-- Regime matters more than narrative
-- Drawdown control matters because large losses damage compounding

-## Repository contents

-- `methodology.md` — full conceptual explanation
-- `metrics.md` — validation philosophy and metrics framing
-- `faq.md` — short answers for common questions
-- `data_examples/sample_output.csv` — simple example output shape
-- `GITHUB_SETUP.md` — recommended repo name, description, topics, and launch setup
-- `DISCOVERY_LOOP.md` — GitHub → website → X loop for discoverability and conversion
+# Exposure BTC — Public Methodology

+Exposure BTC is a quantitative Bitcoin exposure framework focused on **risk control**, **regime awareness**, and **drawdown reduction**.

+It is not a price prediction system.

+## What this is

+Most investors stay fully exposed regardless of market conditions.

+Exposure BTC is built on a different premise:

+> Market conditions change, and exposure should adapt accordingly.

+The framework evaluates whether the environment is favorable or increasingly risky for disciplined exposure.

+## What it does (high level)

+Exposure BTC classifies market conditions into broad regimes:

+- Favorable
+- Neutral
+- High risk

+The objective is to improve exposure quality over time by avoiding structurally poor conditions.

+## What it is not

+- Not a trading signal feed
+- Not a short-term prediction tool
+- Not based on narratives or headlines

+## Why this matters

+Large drawdowns are one of the main reasons long-term strategies fail in practice.

+Reducing time spent in high-risk conditions can have a significant impact on long-term outcomes.

+## Public documentation

+This repository contains a **conceptual explanation only**.

+- Full methodology: see `methodology.md`
+- Evaluation and metrics: see `metrics.md`
+- Common questions: see `faq.md`

 ## Important note

-This repository explains the methodology and positioning.
-It does not expose the proprietary internal decision engine or paid output layer.
+This repository does not expose the proprietary internal model, thresholds, or decision logic.

+It exists to explain the framework and provide transparency around how market conditions are evaluated at a high level.